 One report says that the Park House Hotel was lost in a fire but no date is given.
 1914 may be the year it burned and if so, might explain its absence on the map.
 If the coaster was lost in the fire, that too, may explain why it's not on the map.
 These clues mean the map was likely drawn later than 1914.

 In 1916 Harry Wylie died at age 45.
-Canada Steamship Lines, who wanted to get into the amusement park business, had recently bought Wabasso Park in Burlington, and bought Grimsby as a second park.
-Both parks had dock service for ferries or the company upgraded existing piers.
+Canada Steamship Lines, which wanted to get into the amusement park business, had recently bought Wabasso Park in Burlington, and bought Grimsby as a second park.
+Both parks either had dock service for ferries or the company upgraded existing piers.
 This was for the purpose of generating extra business transporting persons to those parks on off days.

 "Macassa" serviced the park that year and also offered sunset cruises on the lake.
 Mark Allen became the manager while George Fair was kept on as Superintendent.

 There is no reference to any improvements made by the steamship company, but a bowling alley is mentioned that wasn't before.

 Entertainment booked for that year were singer/dancer John Medlock, magician Great Jasen, the Manley Family comedy act, and comedienne Mary Canyon.
 Motion pictures were "The Woman Next Door" with Jenny Gay, and on Labour Day weekend "Shanghaied" (Charlie Chaplin) "The Hazards of Helen" (a 1915 serial with Helen Gibson), "Children of Eve" and "The Indian" -- a western.
 Admission was 5, 10, & 15 cents, and pictures were shown in The Temple (now just called "The Auditorium").
 It would be the last season for movies there.
 The building was deteriorating and became a storage facility after this.